-• 8/21/2002 Payments to Suppliers of ICAP made 8/23/2002 Deficiency Auction - bids and offers maybe submitted between 8:00 and 17:00 hours 8/27/2002 Post results of deficiency auction 9/2/2002 Holiday - ISO closed.
+8/21/2002 Payments to Suppliers of ICAP made 8/23/2002 Deficiency Auction - bids and offers maybe submitted between 8:00 and 17:00 hours 8/27/2002 Post results of deficiency auction 9/2/2002 Holiday - ISO closed.
 9/3/2002 ISO provides EFORd percentages for Suppliers by unit New Suppliers requiring a PTID (PoinT IDentification) number must request one to participate in the next month's auction.
 9/6/2002 Transmission Owners to provide daily load shifting (customer switching) between LSEs Transmission Owners provide estimated load position by LSE for first day of upcoming Month 9/9/2002 ISO to ship accounting data to LSEs and Suppliers 9/10/2002 ISO provides Installed Capacity Requirements to LSEs New LSEs must provide creditworthiness proof to ISO (5 days before an auction) Last day for Suppliers to provide GADS for activity from 2 months ago 9/11/2002 Last day to adjust DMNC New Suppliers must submit sell agreements, certification (DMNC or SCR) by fax by 17:00 hours 9/13/2002 Monthly Auction - bids and offers maybe submitted between 8:00 and 17:00 hours Original Sell/Purchase agreements must be received by the ISO before an offer or bid can be accepted 9/16/2002 Payment from purchasers of ICAP due 9/18/2002 Post results of monthly auction 9/19/2002 Results of the Monthly Auction are posted and awards are issued.

-9/20/2002 GADS due from Suppliers for previous month's activity Supplier and LSE certifications due TOs report true-up load shifting (actual data) for LSE activity 3 months prior 9/23/2002 Payments to Suppliers of ICAP made 9/24/2002 Deficiency Auction - bids and offers maybe submitted between 8:00 and 17:00 hours 9/27/2002 Post results of deficiency auction ISO informs ICAP Suppliers of the amount of Unforced Capacity they are qualified to offer in the 2002-2003 Winter Capability Period ISO informs LSEs of their final Unforced Capacity requirements for the upcoming Obligation Procurement Period 10/1/2002 Capability Period (Strip) Auction - bids and offers may be submitted between 8:00 and 17:00 hours ISO provides EFORd percentages for Suppliers by unit New Suppliers requiring a PTID (PoinT IDentification) number must request one to participate in the next month's auction 10/4/2002 Results of the Capability Period (Strip) Auction are posted and awards are issued.
-10/7/2002 Transmission Owners to provide daily load shifting (customer switching) between LSEs Transmission Owners provide estimated load position by LSE for first day of upcoming Month 10/9/2002 10/9/2002 10/10/2002 upcoming Month upcoming Month ISO to ship accounting data to LSEs and Suppliers
+9/20/2002 GADS due from Suppliers for previous month's activity Supplier and LSE certifications due TOs report true-up load shifting (actual data) for LSE activity 3 months prior 9/23/2002 Payments to Suppliers of ICAP made 9/24/2002 Deficiency Auction - bids and offers maybe submitted between 8:00 and 17:00 hours 9/27/2002 Post results of deficiency auction ISO informs ICAP Suppliers of the amount of Unforced Capacity they are qualified to offer in the 2002-2003 Winter Capability Period ISO informs LSEs of their final Unforced Capacity requirements for the upcoming Obligation Procurement Period 10/1/2002 Capability Period (Strip) Auction - bids and offers may be submitted between 8:00 and 17:00 hours ISO provides EFORd percentages for Suppliers by unit New Suppliers requiring a PTID (PoinT IDentification) number must request one to participate in the next month's auction 10/4/2002 10/4/2002 one to participate in the next month's auction Results of the Capability Period (Strip) Auction are posted and awards are one to participate in the next month's auction Results of the Capability Period (Strip) Auction are posted and awards are issued.
+Transmission Owners to provide daily load shifting (customer switching) one to participate in the next month's auction Results of the Capability Period (Strip) Auction are posted and awards are issued.
+Transmission Owners to provide daily load shifting (customer switching) between LSEs Transmission Owners provide estimated load position by LSE for first day of 10/7/2002 one to participate in the next month's auction Results of the Capability Period (Strip) Auction are posted and awards are issued.
+Transmission Owners to provide daily load shifting (customer switching) between LSEs Transmission Owners provide estimated load position by LSE for first day of upcoming Month 10/7/2002 one to participate in the next month's auction Results of the Capability Period (Strip) Auction are posted and awards are issued.
+Transmission Owners to provide daily load shifting (customer switching) between LSEs Transmission Owners provide estimated load position by LSE for first day of upcoming Month ISO to ship accounting data to LSEs and Suppliers